Cosmo-CoDiOS/CoDiOS/README.md

 set for this project.
 We will aim to assist those who contribute, to meet these standards.
 (NOTE: These standards are being written, stay tuned!).

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 We follow the [Rust Code of Conduct][coc], as to ensure a safe environment for those involved with this project, and expect everyone to follow these guidelines, to that end.

 [design_notes]: /DESIGN_NOTES.md
 [coc]: https://www.rust-lang.org/policies/code-of-conduct
+[apache]: /LICENSE-APACHE
+[mit]: /LICENSE-MIT